wp-plugins/rssphoto/readme.txt

 RSSPhoto requires the SimplePie Core Wordpress plugin to parse RSS and Atom feeds.
 It also requires a cache directory in /wp-content/cache, writable by the server, to store thumbnails in.

+The GD library is required for generating thumbnails.
+If the GD library is not present, the script will default to displaying images with the img width/height attributes forced to thumbnail size.

 == Installation ==